albertpai/git-and-github-so-weird/README.md

 ## II.
 What are the normal procedures to uploead files to a team repo?
 1. Register the upstream
-- Run `git remote -v` List the current configured remote repository.
+- Run `git remote -v`.
+List the current configured remote repository.
 - Run `git remote add upstream git@github.com:{team repo}.git`.
 Specify a new remote upstream repository that will be synced with the fork.
-- Run `git remote -v` List the current configured remote repository.
+- Run `git remote -v`.
+List the current configured remote repository.
 - Check this [web page](https://help.github.com/articles/configuring-a-remote-for-a-fork/).
 2. Merge changes from upstream:
 - Run `git fetch upstream`.
 Fetch the branches and their respective commits from the upstream repository.